 Q. What is the GE-Series Turbo keychains?

-A. It's the Grant Ever's Series.
-An obsolete design that includes a hot side.
+A. It’s the Grant Ever’s Series.
+A new high end addition to the current turbo keychain portfolio that includes a hot side.
 Both turbine and impeller are interconnected with ball bearings.

 Q. Why do the GE-S1/GE-S2/TK10 keychains frequently run out of stock?

-A. We hand assemble a maximum of 5 per day.
-It's a lengthy process similar to hand building a high end exotic vehicle.
-The TK10-R have an Easter Egg.
-Can you find it?
-No you don't need to disassemble to find it either.
+A. We hand assemble a maxiumum of 10 per day.
+It’s a lengthy process similar to hand building a high end exotic vehicle.
+Each GE unit has a serial number engraved inside the backplate that correlates to the Turbo Spec Card.